Updated on 2025-12-08 GMT+08:00

 If GPU information is returned, the device is available and the add-on has been installed.

-2. Click Create Node and select the GPU node to be created in the Specifications area.
-The GPU card model of the node is displayed in the lower part of the page.
+2. Create a node.
+In the Specifications area, select the GPU node flavor.
+The GPU card models are displayed in the lower part of the area.

 1. Upload the driver to OBS and set the driver file to public read.